dora-team/fourkeys/README.md

 * `bq_workers/`
   * Contains the code for the individual BigQuery workers.
 Each data source has its own worker service with the logic for parsing the data from the Pub/Sub message.
 For example, GitHub has its own worker which only looks at events pushed to the GitHub-Hookshot Pub/Sub topic
+* `connectors/`
+  * Contains the code for the DataStudio Connector which generates the Four Keys Dashboard
 * `data_generator/`
   * Contains a Python script for generating mock GitHub or Gitlab data.
 * `event_handler/`